-Any enquiries about the CCTV system should be directed to Mr Stewart James, Executive Head teacher.
+Any enquiries about the CCTV system should be directed to our Business Manager.

-12. Photographs and videos
+13. Photographs and videos

-As part of our school activities, we may take photographs and record images of individuals within our school.
+As part of our schools' activities, we may take photographs and record images of individuals within our schools.

 We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.